mbaroncini/wp-climatechange/README.md

 Once the plugin is installed and configured, you can add chart shortcodes to your pages and posts.
 The available shortcodes are:

-`[climatechange-chart type="temperature"]`: Displays a line chart of global temperature change over time.
+`[greencharts-chart type="temperature"]`: Displays a line chart of global temperature change over time.
-`[climatechange-chart type="co2"]`: Displays a line chart of CO2 emissions by country.
+`[greencharts-chart type="co2"]`: Displays a line chart of CO2 emissions by country.
-`[climatechange-chart type="methane"]`: Displays a line chart of global methane gas emissions.
+`[greencharts-chart type="methane"]`: Displays a line chart of global methane gas emissions.
-`[climatechange-chart type="oceanwarming"]`: Displays a line chart of global ocean warming.
+`[greencharts-chart type="oceanwarming"]`: Displays a line chart of global ocean warming.

 You can customize the appearance of the charts using the ChartJs library's options and callbacks using wordpress js hooks.
 Visit [ChartJs documentation](https://www.chartjs.org/docs/latest/) for more information.